jiayuzhou/python_recommender/runscripts/A02_ProgSimilarity/README.md

 Procedure
 --------------
+The logic procedure of the code is as follows:

 -- Build Program ID to Program Name mapping from RD data.
 -- Load the user watch time data into a *user* by *program* sparse matrix, where the value in each cell means the watch time of a user on a specific program.
 -- Normalize the matrix in a row-wise fashion, such that the sum of the normalized watch time for each user is one.
 After the normalization each row indicates the a user's preference.